Dolvido/IWantToSay/README.md

 ## Acknowledgments

 - [Langchain](https://github.com/hwchase17/langchain) - The framework used for building the chatbot.
-- [Anthropic](https://www.anthropic.com/) - The API used for decision-making and language modeling.
+- [Ollama](https://www.ollama.com/) - The local language models used for decision-making and language modeling.

 Feel free to customize and expand upon this README based on your specific project details and requirements.